 Chiavetta’s success is due to more than a consistent, quality product or its “low and slow” method of grilling chicken over charcoal, according to Kathleen Chiavetta, who lives in her grandfather Tom’s old farmhouse and serves as the company’s director of business development.
 Western New Yorkers associate Chiavetta’s with some of their fondest recollections of meeting neighbors at the community church, reuniting with family, or of enjoying a barbeque on one of the region’s beautiful summer days – and their product brings back customers’ memories.
 This region, like Brant, is really just one big small town with community values, she said.

 “At our heart, we are really about community and about tradition.
 We are so proud to be a part of the fabric that makes up Western New York,” Kathleen Chiavetta said.
 “So many of those memories of having a Chiavetta’s chicken dinner are tied to something else.
 We are so fortunate to be a part of so many of those moments.”

-I thought about that as I ate my take-out dinner of a half-chicken, macaroni and cheese and baked beans – a steal at only $10.50.
+I thought about all the memories I’d gained at chicken cookouts as I ate my take-out dinner of a half-chicken, macaroni and cheese and baked beans – a steal at only $13.00.
 Chiavetta’s has been the staple of our end-of-July family reunion at Evangola State Park for years.
 And every time I eat that chicken, it brings me back to that park shelter by the beach, surrounded by those I love as the sun sets over Lake Erie.